 However, the science behind coconut oil and hair health doesn’t always match the claims you might see on blogs and in magazines.
 In fact, there’s very little real science behind many of the claims made about coconut oil and hair.

-Below, we’ve looked at the real, proven scientific data on coconut oil and hair health to try and separate the facts about coconut oil (many of which are positive) and the claims you might see on blogs, in magazines and on discussion boards.
+Below, we’ve looked at the real, proven scientific data on coconut oil and hair health to try and separate the facts about coconut oil (many of which are positive) and the claims you might see on blogs, in magazines and on web forums.

 Coconut oil is often marketed as a great “damage prevention” product for hair, helping to stop or reverse the damage caused by sun exposure, salt water, combing and hair styling products.

 In a 2003 study, coconut oil treatments were found to be helpful for hair health when used both pre-wash and post-wash as a grooming product when compared with mineral oil and sunflower oil.

 In the study, participants that used coconut oil had the lowest rate of hair protein loss.
 Protein loss is a common issue for people that heat, straighten or comb their hair often, as well as for people that frequently use hair treatments and other products.